BlackRock New York Municipal Income Trust II Declares None Dividend of $0.16 (NYSE:BFY)

 BlackRock New York Municipal Income Trust II (NYSE:BFY) declared a None dividend on Friday, March 19th, Zacks reports.
-Investors of record on Thursday, April 8th will be given a dividend of 0.16 per share on Monday, May 3rd.
+Shareholders of record on Thursday, April 8th will be paid a dividend of 0.16 per share on Monday, May 3rd.
 This represents a yield of 4.9%.
 The ex-dividend date is Wednesday, April 7th.

 Receive News & Ratings for BlackRock New York Municipal Income Trust II Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for BlackRock New York Municipal Income Trust II and related companies with MarketBeat.com's FREE daily email newsletter.